barbara bradley hagerty 56

 AGEIST: I think there is a part in the chapter where you talk about this midlife examination and meeting everyone else’s expectations and re-evaluating this to tailor to your core identity.

 AGEIST: That’s really interesting.
 And I guess that you must also realise that you are fortunate enough to have the time and the success to be able to make this realization?
-Or course there is this also huge category of people from whom the career left -- without so much self-deterministic control.
+Of course, there is also this huge category of people, from whom the career left, without so much self-deterministic control.
 You talk about this galloping technology assaulting every sort of profession.
 So many people I know are in that position.
 What do you say to them?

 AGEIST: I come out of a world filled with creators.
 A lot of the people in my social group are photographers, filmmakers, musicians, and the internet, as much as we love it, has absolutely decimated their world.
 What’s happened is that anything that can become digitized, its value starts going to zero.
 And so you see these huge dislocations of people who are tremendously skilled and really creative, top of their fields, and what do they do?

 BBH: And what do you tell them?

 AGEIST: Well, I reference my friend Martin Thompson who is a brilliant photographer who became a fabric designer.
 Think about a parallel career that is similar but a little different.

 BBH: Right.
 That’s a really good point.
 I suggest to people also to think about dipping the toe in the water [of something new].
 Some things might require further education.
 So this guy was a mortgage banker, he hated mortgage banking and started doing divinity school at night.
 And he did it for 10 years.
 I mean, it took him 10 years to do it but now he is a minister in Florida.
 So there is this kind of idea of, even if you don’t drop everything to go to law school, taking classes and seeing if you like that direction and then get the education to do it.
 That's one way to go about it.